ZakuroSystem/LumineEconomyBridge/USAGE.md

 - `/le history <player> [limit]` – View recent transactions.
 - `/le currency create <id> [symbol]` – Create a new currency.
 - `/le currency supply [id]` – Show total supply for all currencies or a specific one.
+- `/le currency default <id>` – Set the default currency used when a command omits one.
 - `/le account create <id>` – Create a system account.
 - `/le backup` / `/le restore <file>` – Backup or restore the database.
 - `/le undo` / `/le redo` – Undo or redo recent operations.